-Time Aware Modeling
+Time Aware Models

 Traceability Window

 Getting to Know the Traceability Window

 Introducing the Traceability Window

-The Traceability window gives the modeler a hierarchical view of element connections, allowing traceability to be visualized and queried as elements are traversed in the model.
-This tool is particularly powerful because a modeler will often choose to hide diagram relationships but by selecting an element in the diagram and viewing its connections in the traceability window all its relationships will be displayed.
+The Traceability window provides a hierarchical view of element connections, allowing traceability to be visualized and queried as elements are traversed in the model.
+This tool is particularly useful because a modeler will often choose to hide diagram relationships, but by selecting an element in the diagram and viewing its connections in the Traceability window all its relationships will be revealed.

-Where to find the Traceability Window Start > Desktop > Design > Traceability
+Where to find the Traceability Window Start > Application > Design > Traceability

-Usage of the Window The Traceability Window can be used to Traceability view the way an element is connected to other elements in the repository, in a hierarchy including the type of each relationship.
+Window Usage of the The Traceability window provides a Traceability hierarchical view of the way an element is connected to other elements in the repository, along with the type of each relationship.
 This window gives a complete list of all relationships that cannot be seen by viewing elements in the Browser window and that also might not appear in any diagrams.
-It is very useful for managing requirements and tracing how a requirement is related to up-process elements such as Business Drivers and down-process elements such as Components.
-It is a useful tool for newcomers to a model to gain a quick understanding of which are the important and well connected elements.
-It should be viewed before deleting an element in the model to ensure that the user understands the element's existing relationships.
-Options for the Traceability Window There are a series of options that restrict the traceability to specified connector types; these can be set to alter what is displayed in the window.
+It is very useful for managing Requirements and tracing how a Requirement is related to upstream process elements such as Business Drivers and downstream process elements such as Components.
+It is a useful tool, enabling newcomers to a model to gain a quick understanding of which are the important and well connected elements.
+Before you delete an element in the model, you should use the Traceability window to ensure that you understand that element's existing relationships.
+Options for the Traceability Window There is a series of options that restrict traceability to specified connector types; these options can be set to alter what is displayed in the window.
 The options are available from the toolbar at the top of the window.

-Learn more The Traceability Window
+Learn more about the Traceability Window

-about the Traceability Window
+The Traceability Window

 Value Chain

 Getting to know the Value Chain

 Introducing the Value Chain

 The Value Chain is a strategic diagram that allows the primary and secondary activities in an organization to be modeled.
 The diagram can be created from a Pattern that adds and connects the five primary activities in a chain and the four supporting activities underpinning them.

-An analyst working at the strategic business unit level will often be asked to model the activities the business unit performs to provide value to its customers.
+The Gross Sales element acts as a frame for the Primary Activity and Support Activity elements.
+An Analyst working at the strategic business unit level will often be asked to model the activities the business unit performs to provide value to its customers.
 The Value Chain is the preferred tool for creating this strategic representation of the sequence of activities that an organization performs.

-Where to find the Value Chain

-Ribbon: Design > Diagram > Add >

-Strategic Modeling > Value Chain

-Browser window Toolbar : New

-Diagram icon > Strategic Modeling >

-Value Chain

-Browser window context menu | Add Diagram... > Strategic Modeling > Value Chain
+Where to find the Value Chain Ribbon: Design > Diagram > Add Diagram > Strategic Modeling > Value Chain Browser window Toolbar : New Diagram icon > Strategic Modeling > Value Chain Browser window context menu | New Diagram... > Strategic Modeling > Value Chain

-Usage of the Value Chain The Value Chain is an important tool to assist with strategic planning allowing the whole sequence (or chain) to be understood.
-It also allows the chain to be broken down into its constituent activities allowing the evaluation of costs, resource and value to be determined and potentially improved.
-Options for Each one of the Primary and Supporting the Value Chain Activities can be linked to other elements in the model including a Linked Document and elements that define benchmarks.
+Usage of the Value Chain

+The Value Chain is an important tool to assist with strategic planning allowing the whole sequence (or chain) to be understood.
+It also allows the chain to be broken down into its constituent activities allowing the evaluation of costs, resource and value to be

+determined and potentially improved.

+Options for the Value Chain

+Each one of the Primary and Supporting Activities can be linked to other elements in the model including a Linked Document and elements that define benchmarks.